 Please contact McClung by phone, mail or email to request a copy of the obituary.
 There is a $3.00 fee for up to three obituaries, which can come from either of the two obituary databases.

-This index covers obituaries from the Knoxville papers -- the Knoxville Journal in 1991 (after which it ceased publication) and the Knoxville News Sentinel from 1991 to present.
+This index covers obituaries from the Knoxville papers—the Knoxville Journal in 1991 (after which it ceased publication) and the Knoxville News Sentinel from 1991 to present.
 There can be up to a 4 month delay in adding to the database.
 Information included can be surname, given name and additional names (middle name, maiden name), age, and the date of the most complete obituary that ran in the newspaper.
 Residents of surrounding counties frequently appear in the Knoxville paper.
 Please contact McClung by phone, mail or email to request a copy of the obituary.
 There is a $3.00 fee for up to three obituaries, which can come from either of the two obituary databases.

 Provides maps, historical aerials, address searches and property owner reports, school zones, voting districts and elected officials, and more.
 Use the options under the Online Tools tab to access the desired search function.
 Ready-to-print maps show political districts, school zones, zip codes, watersheds.
 A Historic Districts and Pre-1865 Structures theme makes it easy to find old architecture.
 Metropolitan Planning Commission (MPC) has an application for viewing current and past cases such as zoning change requests.